Last Updated on May 19, 2023

-Pinene, as you might guess from its name, has an herbal, piney scent.
+Pinene, as you might guess from its name, has a herbal, piney scent.
 It can be found in pine resin and camphorweed.

 It helps with respiration, decreases inflammation, and fights bacteria.
 Pinene can improve alertness and concentration.
 It may help with cognitive dysfunction and help to prevent memory loss.

-Cannabis strains that have high levels of pinene include Blue Dream, Haze Berry, and Dutch Treat.
+Cannabis strains with high pinene levels include Blue Dream, Haze Berry, and Dutch Treat.